Why is ageing relevant for occupational safety and health?

 Ageing of the population in Europe

 The population across the EU has been ageing significantly over recent decades: a trend that is set to continue and intensify.
-The following graph shows that the
+The following graph shows that the median age has increased significantly over recent decades and is projected to continue rising.

 The ageing of the population goes hand-in-hand with the ageing of the workforce.
 Fewer young people are entering the labour market, while the proportion of older people (aged 55-64 years) in the workforce is growing.